ADHD and hearing loss

 For example a child might have ongoing middle-ear infections causing hearing problems.
 A simple hearing check can rule this out and make sure your child receives the right intervention to help them thrive in and out of the classroom.

-According to Australian Hearing more children are fitted with hearing aids after they start school than are fitted after hearing checks at birth.
+According to Hearing Australia more children are fitted with hearing aids after they start school than are fitted after hearing checks at birth.
 This is because hearing loss can occur at any time and parents need to check their child’s hearing regularly.

 If your child is experiencing any of the symptoms below – you should make sure they get their hearing checked.